lab11/SensEye-2/readme.md

     #define INSIGHT_SERV_ADDR     ("141.212.11.133")

-Navigate to the `SensEye-2/software/client/senseye_client` directory and run
+Navigate to the `SensEye-2/software/client/senseye_client` directory and run.

-    make
+    ./makescript

-    ./senseye_client
+This should redirect all compile messages to the file `compile.out`

 **Note**: while `senseye_serv` is running on the SmartFusion it waits for a connection from the client which is created by running `senseye_client`, then images should appear on the screen if a Stonyman is connected correctly.